geomesa/geomesa.github.io/documentation/_sources/user/spark/jupyter.txt

 Deploying GeoMesa Spark with Jupyter Notebook
 =============================================

 `Jupyter Notebook`_ is a web-based application for creating interactive documents containing runnable code, visualizations, and text.
 Via the `Apache Toree`_ kernel, Jupyter can be used for preparing spatio-temporal analyses in Scala and submitting them in `Spark`_.
-The guide below describes how to configure Jupyter with Spark 2.0, Scala 2.11, and GeoMesa.
+The guide below describes how to configure Jupyter with Spark |spark_version|, Scala 2.11, and GeoMesa.

 .. note::

     GeoMesa support for PySpark provides access to GeoMesa Accumulo data stores through the Spark Python API using Jupyter's built in Python kernel.
 See :doc:`/user/spark/pyspark`.

 .. _jupyter_prerequisites:

 Prerequisites
 -------------

-`Spark`_ 2.0 should be installed, and the environment variable ``SPARK_HOME`` should be set.
+`Spark`_ |spark_version| should be installed, and the environment variable ``SPARK_HOME`` should be set.
 Spark 2.0 and above requires Scala version 2.11.

 `Python`_ 2.7 or 3.x should be installed, along with the Python development tools.
 For example, for Python 2.7 on Ubuntu: